Ripple vs Stellar: Which Crypto Should You Buy in 2021

 Ripple was unable to hold its value for long though, and prices dropped steeply in the opening quarter of 2018.
 By August, prices had dropped as low as $0.27.
 Things picked up again in 2019, with XRP reaching a high of $0.46 by the summer, but once again the good fortune wasn’t to last and prices declined steeply for the remainder of the year.

 Things were looking up for XRP going into 2020, but any price growth was stifled, first by the COVID pandemic then later the SEC ruling.
 However, XRP seems to have recovered well from what was a very chaotic year.
-Having traded as low as $0.21 in January 2021, Ripple experienced a major upturn and prices soared to $0.62 in February.
-Ripple has so far held on to this growth, trading at $0.56 as of March 2021.
+Having traded as low as $0.21 in January 2021, Ripple experienced a major upturn and prices soared to $1.83 in April.
+After the drop to $0.52 in July, the price of Ripple climbed to $1.38 in September and it's currently trading at $1.16.

 Read More: Is XRP a Good Buy in 2021?